XPeng (NYSE:XPEV) Updates Q2 2021 Earnings Guidance

 XPeng (NYSE:XPEV) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $518.94 million-$534.20 million, compared to the consensus revenue estimate of $554.90 million.

 XPeng (NYSE:XPEV) last posted its quarterly earnings data on Thursday, May 13th.
-The company reported ($0.88) EPS for the quarter, topping analysts’ consensus estimates of ($1.29) by $0.41.
-The business had revenue of $2.95 billion during the quarter, compared to analyst estimates of $3.05 billion.
-XPeng’s quarterly revenue was up 616.1% compared to the same quarter last year.
-As a group, equities analysts forecast that XPeng will post -0.8 earnings per share for the current year.
+The company reported ($0.88) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($1.29) by $0.41.
+The firm had revenue of $2.95 billion during the quarter, compared to analysts’ expectations of $3.05 billion.
+The company’s revenue was up 616.1% on a year-over-year basis.
+On average, equities analysts forecast that XPeng will post -0.8 EPS for the current year.

 XPeng Inc designs, develops, manufactures, and markets smart electric vehicles in the People's Republic of China and the United States.
 It offers SUVs under the G3 name; and four-door sports sedan under the P7 name.
 The company also provides vehicle leasing, bank loans, and auto insurance services.